Chapter 08

 Most buyers spend 90% of their diligence on entry — the purchase price, the financing structure, the rental income projections.
 The buyers who build real wealth in specialty markets spend equal time on exit.
 Not because they're planning to sell, but because understanding how and when you can exit is the same discipline as understanding what you're buying in the first place.

-Carova Beach is not a liquid market.
+Everything north of the NC-12 pavement end — Carova Beach, North Swan Beach, and Currituck County's 4WD access corridor — is not a liquid market.
 That is not a criticism.
-It is a structural reality that belongs in your underwriting model before you write a check — not discovered after you've decided you need to sell in 18 months.
+It is a structural reality that belongs in your underwriting model before you write a check, not discovered after you've decided you need to sell in 18 months.

 Current Market Conditions